dolittle-obsolete/DotNET.Fundamentals/README.md

 ## More details

-To learn more about the projects of doLittle and how to contribute, please go [here](https://github.com/dolittle/Home).
+To learn more about the projects of Dolittle and how to contribute, please go [here](https://github.com/Dolittle/Home).

 ## Getting Started

-Go to our [documentation site](http://www.dolittle.io) and learn more about the project and how to get started.
+Go to our [documentation site](http://www.Dolittle.io) and learn more about the project and how to get started.
-Samples can also be found [here](https://github.com/doLittle-Samples).
+Samples can also be found [here](https://github.com/Dolittle-Samples).
-You can find entropy projects [here](https://github.com/doLittle-Entropy).
+You can find entropy projects [here](https://github.com/Dolittle-Entropy).